SvDvorak/svdvorak.github.io/cv.md

 <br />

 ## Anwilc
 In July 2016 I founded my own company for doing consulting work and developing my own games.
-These are some of the contracts I've had, more can be given upon request.
+These are some of the contracts I've had.
 <br />

 ### PubQ
 December 2017 - October 2019

-Developed new features and helped improve their PubQ platform, a restaurant app template to enable restaurants to get their own custom app.
+Developed new features and helped improve their PubQ platform, a system for restaurants to get digital ordering and their own custom app.
 I developed a new orderflow for new customers, implemented a table booking algorithm, redesigned the back office UI, improved receipt printing and a whole slew of small fixes.
 The app is written in Typescript using Ionic with a Firebase backend.
 <br />

 ### Mjukvarufabriken
 August 2018 - January 2019

 Subcontracted for a company that sells custom renderings of new building constructions.
 My job was maintaining their Wordpress website and order system, including writing custom PHP.
-I helped them update existing services and implement new ones to offer their customers.
+I helped them update existing services and implement new ones to offer to their customers.
 <br />

 ### CAB Group AB